Kuldeep225301/Sales_Store/README.md

 # Sales Store Analysis

+# Store_background

+A Retail store chain tracks daily sales transation, including order details, customer info, product categories, order time and order status. the business optimize

 # Probmen Statement

-Because of this, they are missing chances to earn more, losing customers, and making poor business decisions.
+Because of this, they are missing chances to earn more, losing customers, and making poor business wants to  optimize operations, improve customer experience and increase profitability using data-driven decisions.

 1 The store doesn't have a clear idea about